best-practice-and-impact/qa-of-code-guidance/book/principles.md

 More recently, the tools and techniques available to analysts have evolved.
 Open-source tools like [Python](https://www.python.org/) and [R](https://www.r-project.org/) have become available.
-Coupled with version control and software management platforms like [Git](https://git-scm.com/) and Git-services these tools have made it possible to develop automatic, streamlined processes, accompanied by a full audit trail.
+Coupled with version control and software management platforms like [Git](https://git-scm.com/) and Git-services, these tools have made it possible to develop automatic, streamlined processes, accompanied by a full audit trail.

-RAP was [first piloted in the Government Statistical Service in 2017](https://dataingovernment.blog.gov.uk/2017/03/27/reproducible-analytical-pipeline/) by analysts in the Department for Digital, Culture, Media & Sport (DCMS) and the Department for Education (DfE).
+RAP was [first piloted in the Government Statistical Service in 2017](https://dataingovernment.blog.gov.uk/2017/03/27/reproducible-analytical-pipeline/) by analysts in the Department for Digital, Culture, Media and Sport (DCMS) and the Department for Education (DfE).
 They collaborated with data scientists from the Government Digital Service (GDS) to automate the production of statistical bulletins.

 To support the adoption of RAP across government, there is a network of [RAP champions](https://gss.civilservice.gov.uk/about-us/champion-networks/reproducible-analytical-pipeline-rap-champions/).